BMI Federal Credit Union

 Putting Money Back in Your Pocket

 If you’ve ever thought about renovating your home or possibly selling your home in the future, one of the first things that comes to mind is how much money you’ll be able to walk away with after the sale.
 While there are several factors that can influence your home’s resale value such as location, size and condition, any renovations you make can also impact the resale value.
-If you utilize a home equity deal from an equal housing lender to pay for your renovation, such as BMI FCU’s promotion that gives you a $150 cash bonus (view complete details) just for opening a new home equity loan, you can be walking away with even more money in your pocket.
 According to the 2017 Cost v.
 Value Report, these are the five midrange renovations that would leave you with the most money in your pocket:

 - Attic Insulation (fiberglass).
 Many people would think that a new addition or completely remodeled kitchen would have prospective homebuyers seeing stars but, shockingly, this was not the case.
 The Cost v.
 Value Report actually shows it was an insulated attic that would leave you with the most bang for your buck.
 Insulation keeps your house cool in the summer and warm in the winter, which says lower energy bills for you and a prospective homebuyer.